knfoo/cluster-api-provider-metal3/docs/getting-started.md

 directly map the K.Node <---> BMH after pivoting.
 However, if needed, we can still find the providerID value in Metal3Machine Spec. which enables us to do the mapping with an intermediary step, i.e K.Node <--> M3Machine <--> BMH.

+## Inside Cluster Ironic

+The in-cluster ironic can be deployed via the instructions in the [baremetal-operator docs](https://github.com/metal3-io/baremetal-operator/tree/master/ironic-deployment/default).
+- If you have deployed the baremetal-operator in versoin v0.3 then you will need to delete the deployment.
+- Remember to copy any changes like a PV and your MySQL secret to the new ironic deployment.

+**Important Note:**
+Remember the default installation is using a emptyDir: for storing data.
+If you are planing to use this installation for other things than a dev-env/playground you should change that to use a PV and the mariadb data will also need to be persisted.